Egnyte Secure and Govern now provides two different types of Content Safeguard Policies. These are Restriction Policies and Exception Policies.

 These policies are configured using any combination of restrictions including content classification, risk score and location (folders)

-• Creating/Applying New Policy Changes - Creating or modifying Content Safeguard policies is not a real-time process.
-After any policy creation or change, Secure & Govern needs to scan through and stamp all the files that match the policy in Egnyte Collaborate.
+- Creating/Applying New Policy Changes - Creating or Modifying Content Safeguard policies is not a real-time process.
+After any policy creation or change, Secure and Govern needs to scan through and stamp all the files that match the policy in Egnyte Collaborate.
 This may take hours or even days.
 Currently, we can stamp up to 100K files per hour.

-• Newly added files/subfolders - This is not a real-time process.
-Secure & Govern must scan and stamp the new files that match any existing Content Safeguard policy.
+- Newly added files/subfolders - This is not a real-time process.
+Secure and Govern must scan and stamp the new files that match any existing Content Safeguard policy.
 This may take up to 1 hour.

-The new folder-only restriction policy processing only supports “blocking” restrictions.
-It doesn’t support “warning” restriction policies.
+The new folder-only restriction policy processing only supports Blocking restrictions.
+It does not support Warning restriction policies.

-• Creating/Applying New Policy Changes - Creating or modifying Content Safeguard policies is not a real-time process.
-After any policy creation or change, Secure & Govern needs to scan through and stamp all the files that match the policy in Egnyte Collaborate.
+- Creating/Applying New Policy Changes - Creating or modifying Content Safeguard policies is not a real-time process.
+After any policy creation or change, Secure and Govern needs to scan through and stamp all the files that match the policy in Egnyte Collaborate.
 This may take hours or even days.
 Currently, we can stamp up to 100K files per hour

-• Newly added files/subfolders - This is not a real-time process.
-Secure & Govern must scan and stamp the new files that match any existing Content Safeguard policy.
+- Newly added files/subfolders - This is not a real-time process.
+Secure and Govern must scan and stamp the new files that match any existing Content Safeguard policy.
 This may take up to 1 hour.

-Share links for files can be restricted based on policies defined by your Administrator(s) in Secure & Govern.
-For more details about the restriction policies in place on your account, please contact your Administrator.
+Share links for files can be restricted based on policies defined by the Administrator(s) in Secure and Govern.
+For more details about the restriction policies in place on the account, please contact the Administrator.

 Warn Policy